 Skills and Qualifications: Our Board concluded that Mr. Dykhouse is qualified to serve as a Board member because of his reputation as a respected civic, community and professional leader in South Dakota.
-Mr. Dykhouse has served as chief executive officer of a \$1.5 billion regional bank for 20+ years and provides a local perspective on the issues relevant to our service area that spans the eastern one-third of South Dakota.
-Mr. Dykhouse has 30+ years of experience in the financial services industry and is considered financially literate under NYSE rules.
-Mr. Dykhouse also has been an NACD Governance Fellow since 2011, demonstrating his commitment to boardroom excellence.
+Mr. Dykhouse has served as chief executive officer of a \$3.0 billion regional bank for 25+ years and provides a local perspective on the issues relevant to our service area that spans the eastern one-third of South Dakota.
+Mr. Dykhouse has 35+ years of experience in the financial services industry and is considered financially literate under Nasdaq rules.
+Mr. Dykhouse also has been an NACD Governance Fellow since 2011, and in 2021 the National Association of Corporate Directors recognized him as NACD Directorship CertifiedTM, demonstrating his commitment to boardroom excellence.